PlagueFPS/next-devtools-baseui-repro/README.md

 ```bash
 pnpm dev
 ```
-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the TypeError.